 - 1 teaspoon orange-flower water use an extra 1/2 teaspoon if you don’t have orange-blossom honey

 - 1/4 cup plus 2 tablespoons orange-blossom honey

 - 1 tablespoon sugar

 - 3 to 4 long sprigs fresh rosemary

 - Zest 1 large orange

-- To make Semifreddo: Prepare a Pullman Loaf Pan, 9 x 4-Inch with Parchment paper.
+- Prepare a Pullman Loaf Pan, 9 x 4-Inch with Parchment paper.
 Place in the freezer.
 Also freeze the serving platter.
 These can also be made in eight 6-ounce molds to make individual desserts.

-- To make the sorbet: Blend all of the ingredients, adding enough simple syrup so the egg floats, refrigerate until cold and freeze as directed here.
+- Blend all of the ingredients, adding enough simple syrup so the egg floats, refrigerate until cold and freeze as directed here.

 - Once the sorbet is frozen, spoon it into the prepared pan and spread it evenly.
 Tap the pan several times to make sure it is settled into the pan evenly.
 Freeze for at least an hour before layering on the mousse.

-- To make the Frozen Mousse: Using a stand mixer fitted with the whip attachment, whip the heavy cream, creme fraiche, Grand Marnier, and orange blossom water until the mixture holds soft peaks.
+- Using a stand mixer fitted with the whip attachment, whip the heavy cream, creme fraiche, Grand Marnier, and orange blossom water until the mixture holds soft peaks.
 Set aside.

 - In a small saucepan over medium heat, combine the honey, corn syrup, and sugar.
 Cook without stirring until the mixture reaches 248°F on a candy thermometer.